 Rachel donned her hard hat and headed down to The Voyage’s construction site this morning.
+Because wood is good.

 Here’s what she found:

 What’s a ledger?